Abdurrasith/LaneLineDetection/README.md

 Running:
   * For All features integrated: ObjectDetection.py
   * For Lane detection only: Demo.py
+  * Test videos, by default, should be in 800x600 in resolution and positioned at the top left corner of the screen

 Implemented By:
   * Nguyễn Đức Vũ Trường: 15520951 <br>